 It is human nature to put off the inevitable and take a laissez-faire attitude when it comes to necessary lifestyle changes.
 Everyone has started a diet on New Year’s Day only to find their hands reaching for a box of cookies and a bag of chips while perusing the grocery aisles a month later.
 Change can be difficult.

 The Process of Change

 A study conducted at the University College of London decided to test the theory.
-96 people chose one new habit to incorporate into their lives for a twelve week period.
-The results showed that it took people, on average, more than two month for a new behavior to become automatic, and that number varied widely among participants.
+96 people chose one new habit to incorporate into their lives for a twelve-week period.
+The results showed that it took people, on average, more than two months for a new behavior to become automatic, and that number varied widely among participants.